SDWebImage/SDWebImageSwiftUI/README.md

 Note we do not guarantee the public API stable for current status until v1.0 version, to follow [Semantic Versioning](https://semver.org/).

-This framework is under heavily development, feature requests, contributions, and GitHub stars are welcomed.
+This framework is under heavily development, it's recommended to use [the latest release](https://github.com/SDWebImage/SDWebImageSwiftUI/releases) as much as possible (including SDWebImage dependency).
+All feature requests, contributions, and GitHub stars are welcomed.

 ## Requirements